Robert-Steiner/xaynet/bindings/python/README.md

 ### `AsyncParticipant`

+We noticed that the API of `ParticipantABC` / `InternalParticipant` reduces a fair amount of code on the user side, however, it may not be flexible enough to cover some of the following use cases:

+1. The user wants to use the global / local model in a different thread.

+It is possible to provide methods for this on the `InternalParticipant` but they are not straight forward to implement.
+To make them thread-safe, it is probably necessary to use synchronization primitives but this would make the `InternalParticipant` more complicated.
+In addition, questions arise such as: Would the user want to be able to get the current local model at any time or would they like to be notified as soon as a new local model is available.

+1. Train a model without the participant

-However, we have noticed that our `ParticipantABC` API may be difficult to integrate with existing applications.
-Since the code for training the model has to be moved into the `train_round` method, it can lead to significant changes in the existing codebase.
+Since the training of the model is embedded in the `ParticipantABC`, this will probably lead to code duplication if the user wants to perform the training without the participant.
+Furthermore, the embedding of the training in the `ParticipantABC` can also be a problem once the participant is integrated into an existing application, considering the code for the training has to be moved into the `train_round` method, which can lead to significant changes to the existing code.

+3. Custom exception handling

+Last but not least, the question arises how we can inform the user that an exception has been thrown.
+We do not want the participant to be terminated with every exception but we want to give the user the opportunity to respond appropriately.

+The main issue we saw is that the participant is responsible for training the model and to run the pet protocol.
 Therefore, we offer a second API in which the training of the model is no longer part of the participant.
+This results in a simpler and more flexible API, but it comes with the tradeoff that the user needs to perform the de / serialization of the global / local on their side.

 **Public API of `AsyncParticipant`**